haruyama/StandardPlusTokenizer/README.md

 An extension of Lucene's StandardTokenizer.

 This tokenizer tokenizes all characters but spaces.
-(StandardTokenizer doesn't tokenize some kinds of characters: Symbol, Punctuation, ...)
+(StandardTokenizer does not tokenize some kinds of characters: Symbol, Punctuation, ...)

 ## Usage